Lightning-AI/pytorch-lightning/docs/source/common/debugging.rst

 DDP Debugging
 =============

-If you are having a hard time debugging DDP on your remote machinem you can debug DDP locally on the CPU:
+If you are having a hard time debugging DDP on your remote machine you can debug DDP locally on the CPU.
+Note that this will not provide any speed benifits.

 .. code-block:: python

     trainer = Trainer(accelerator="cpu", strategy="ddp", devices=2)

 When everything works, switch back to GPU by changing only the accelerator.
-Note that this will not provide any speed benefits.

 .. code-block:: python